notpluto/Blog/content/blog/simple-pleasures/index.md

 13. Effortless conversations
 14. Staying up all night to watch the sunrise
 15. Smoking up a good batch of pot
+16. Finishing a book only to start reading it again